mbachrat/mbachrat/README.md

 ### Hi there 👋

-I'm looking for an entry-level front-end.
-I'm motivated to learn fast and become a valuable team member.
+I am a new front-end developer eager to start work.
+I am a fast learner and highly motivated.
 Watch my learning projects at pinned repositories.
 If you are interested in me, I would be glad to have a conversation :arrow_right: bachraty.m@gmail.com

-- 🌱 I’m currently learning JS, HTML, CSS
+- 🌱 I’m currently improving JS, HTML, CSS